S1M0N38/llm-judge-eval/README.md

 ### Dataset Preprocessing

 Use the following command to prepare a formatted dataset for the LLM judge evaluation process.
-The default dir to save the processed dataset `./datasets/formatted_datasets`.
+The default dir to save the processed dataset is `./datasets/formatted_datasets`.
 The `dataset_id` identifies the formatted dataset, which is better kept consistent in the following steps.
 For example: